FZJ-JSC/jubench-hpcg/DESCRIPTION.md

 https://catalog.ngc.nvidia.com/orgs/nvidia/containers/hpc-benchmarks

 On our existing HPC systems, it was noticed that this HPCG container does not support multinode setups via Apptainer; instead, only single-node jobs were successful.
-In the provided reference JUBE version, the binary is hence not executed within the context of the container.
+In the provided reference JUBE script, the binary is hence not executed within the context of the container.
 However, this limitation might not exist on other systems, so the candidate may decide freely whether to use the container or an extracted binary.

 In order to omit the container, extract the `xhpcg` binary as well as the `hpcg.sh` proxy script from inside the container to the benchmark subfolder `src/hpcg-cuda/` on the host file system.
 The provided script `src/prepare_cuda.sh` copies the extracted `hpcg.sh` as `hpcg.bash` and therein updates the variable `XHPCG` with the absolute path to the extracted `xhpcg` binary.
 The extracted binary depends on the CUDA toolkit (tested v11.5) and OpenMPI (tested v4.1.2); CUDA driver version >= 450.36 is required.